-After marrying Columbus, Filipa granted access to her father’s maps, diagrams and diary entry’s from the early years of exploration.
-It is said Columbus spent hours, days and weeks pouring over all the documents that studied various wind patterns and locations of new discovered lands trying to find a shorter route to the East.
-It is uncertain why Columbus never stayed with his wife and family in Porto Santo being the son-in-law of the governor of the island a title that was given to Filipa’s father by the King of Portugal and to be passed on the heirs of the family.
+After marrying Columbus, Filipa granted access to her father’s maps, diagrams, and diary entry’s from the early years of exploration.
+It is said Columbus spent hours, days, and weeks pouring over all the documents that studied various wind patterns and locations of newly discovered lands trying to find a shorter route to the East.
+It is uncertain why Columbus never stayed with his wife and family in Porto Santo being the son-in-law of the governor of the island a title that was given to Filipa’s father by the King of Portugal and to be passed on to the heir of the family.
 His ambition to discover new lands and create new wealth for himself was a driving force in his desire to reach the unknown.
-After courting the King of Portugal for a couple of years with no avail Columbus then leaves Portugal for Spain a rival neighbouring nation where he presented his case for discovery of a new path to the East.
+After courting the King of Portugal for a couple of years with no avail Columbus then leaves Portugal for Spain a rival neighboring nation where he presented his case for the discovery of a new path to the East.
 Columbus never let anything derail his vision and time and time again he approached the Royal Court and asked for them to finance his journey.
-In 1494 it was to be Columbus’ year when King Ferdandad and Queen Isabela agreed to fund his venture in the name of the crown.
+In 1494 it was to be Columbus’ year when King Ferdinand and Queen Isabela agreed to fund his venture in the name of the crown.
 It is then that Columbus and his oldest son Diogo with a crew of about 100 men and 3 ships set sail for the new world.
-Filipa died at the age of 58 to tuberculosis and was most likely heartbroken from her husbands long voyages keeping them apart for years.
+Filipa died at the age of 58 to tuberculosis and was most likely heartbroken from her husband’s long voyages keeping them apart for years.

 Above is a photo of the house that still stands on the island of Porto Santo where Columbus and his wife and family lived during his years on the island.
-It is open to the public and has become a neat spot to walk around on the cobblestone streets and imagine a far away time where Columbus and some of Portugal greatest navigators walked and looked out to the ocean only to discover new lands, people and cultures.
-The home remained in the family after Columbus death where the noble Portuguese family continued to govern over the island for generations.
-Columbus oldest son Diogo wrote a biography on his father and the voyages he accompanied him on.
+It is open to the public and has become a neat spot to walk around on the cobblestone streets and imagine a faraway time where Columbus and some of Portugal’s greatest navigators walked and looked out to the ocean only to discover new lands, people, and cultures.
+The home remained in the family after Columbus’s death where the noble Portuguese family continued to govern over the island for generations.
+Columbus’s oldest son Diogo wrote a biography on his father and the voyages he accompanied him on.
 It was his son Diogo who courted the Spanish court to reinstate his father’s titles, dowries and inheritance after Columbus died.
 A direct line of ancestry exists to this day from Christopher Columbus and his wife Filipa Moniz with many titles still in use by the heirs of Columbus in Spain.